hendriksen-mark/homebridge-http-curtain/README.md

 * Retrieve current position.
 * Send identify request (via Eve Home app) to locate your curtain.

+## Requirements

+- Homebridge v2.0.0 or later (works with v1.8+ but optimized for v2+)
+- Node.js 16.13.0 or later

+## Modern Homebridge API

+This plugin uses the modern Homebridge API with ES6 classes and Promise-based characteristic handlers for best performance and compatibility with Homebridge v2+.

 ## Installation

 First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for